top of page

 Step 3: Scribe student answers on the board.
 Class clowns will love participating with funny things they wonder.
 Celebrate that!
 They are finally participating!

-Step 4: Reveal the mathematical problem and give time for students to solve.
+Step 4: Reveal the mathematical problem and give time for students to solve in their groups.

 See Notice and Wonder in action